Alex Jesaulenko: 1978–1981: The last VFL captain-coach

-Jesaulenko's sporting achievements were recognized outside the football world as well; he was included in the 1979 New Year Honours list as a Member (Civil) of the Order of the British Empire "for service to the sport of Australian Rules football".
+Jesaulenko's sporting achievements were recognised outside the football world as well; he was included in the 1979 New Year Honours list as a Member (Civil) of the Order of the British Empire "for service to the sport of Australian Rules football".

 Jesaulenko continued on as Carlton's captain-coach in 1979.
-With a superb support cast, the Blues took out the minor premiership with 19 wins and also set a new VFL record for the largest scoring aggregate in a home-and-away season (2772).
+With a superb support cast, the Blues took out the minor premiership with 19 wins and also set a new VFL record for the largest-scoring aggregate in a home-and-away season (2,772 points).
 In the second quarter of the Round 10 match against Collingwood at Princes Park, Jesaulenko was running back with the flight of the ball when he was met heavily by Stan Magro, resulting in concussion and a shoulder injury.
-The Blues were trailing by 25 points at that stage, but rallied and fought back with a strong second half to win by 16 points.
+The Blues were trailing by 25 points at that stage, but they rallied and fought back with a strong second half to win by 16 points.
 Amazingly, Jesaulenko was back in action just two weeks later in the Round 12 game against Geelong at Kardinia Park; trailing by 30 points at the last change, Carlton almost pulled off a great comeback, eventually falling short by six points.

 After the 43-point win against Essendon in Round 15 at Princes Park, in which he had 22 touches and kicked a goal, Jesaulenko missed the next six games with what was later revealed to be a back injury; he had suffered damage to his sciatic nerve which had caused him to lose feeling in his right leg.
 He underwent a daily 30-minute exercise routine to strengthen his stomach and back muscles, returning to on-field action in time for the final round of the home-and-away season against South Melbourne at Princes Park.

 Jesaulenko was, in fact, the last player-coach in the VFL/AFL to win a premiership, and he is likely to remain so indefinitely.

 Jesaulenko had pay disputes with Carlton in 1977.
 Subsequently, he tied his ongoing presence at the club to then-Carlton club president George Harris.
-At the end of the 1979 season, despite the premiership, Harris was ousted from his position as President of Carlton Football Club and Jesaulenko walked out on Carlton and resigned from the club.
+At the end of the 1979 season, despite the premiership, Harris was ousted from his position as President of Carlton Football Club, and Jesaulenko walked out on Carlton and resigned from the club.